+Irrespective of our actions to reduce our carbon emissions, we also need to adapt to some of the impacts of climate change that we are already experiencing.
 Our infrastructure, services, ecosystems, and communities are at risk from higher temperatures, increased rainfall and more unpredictable weather.
-This theme looks at adaptation to the impacts of the climate emergency, collectively designing new ways of protecting our streets and buildings, supporting our most vulnerable neighbours, minimising health risks, and working to better understand the challenges that the climate emergency may bring to make us better prepared.
+This theme looks at collectively designing new ways of managing our streets and buildings, supporting our most vulnerable neighbours, minimising health risks, and working to better understand the challenges that the climate emergency may bring to make us better prepared.

-Hackney is already experiencing higher temperatures and warmer, wetter winters than a few decades ago.
+Hackney is already experiencing higher summer temperatures and warmer, wetter winters than a few decades ago.
 Hotter summers combined with less rainfall dramatically increases the frequency and intensity of droughts; more frequent storms increase the likelihood of surface-water flooding.
-Some of the risks of overheating and flooding can be reduced by optimising green infrastructure; however there will need to be a more significant response to adapt existing buildings and ensure new buildings can cope with weather extremes in the longer term.
+Some of the risks of heat and flooding can be reduced by optimising green infrastructure in the public realm.
+However, there will also be a need for a more significant response to adapt existing buildings to keep them cool in summer and warm in winter, and ensure new buildings can cope with weather extremes in the longer term; this is because the most vulnerable people, for example those with pre-existing respiratory, cerebrovascular or circulatory diseases, are less able to regulate body temperature during prolonged periods of heat or cold.

-Developing a better understanding of how the climate emergency will impact Hackney will help inform how to prepare and respond at community level.
+Developing a better understanding of how the climate emergency will impact Hackney will help inform how to prepare and respond at a community level.
 We must communicate the steps we can take collectively to adapt to the climate emergency, so we all know what behaviours might need to change.
-Community preparedness can also be increased through strengthening networks of community groups, resilience forums and partners across Hackney, improving early warning systems for extreme weather events and working with research groups and programmes to understand how to avoid the other impacts of the climate emergency, such as risks from pests, diseases, economic shocks, and threats to the food supply chain.
+Community preparedness can also be increased through strengthening networks of community groups, resilience forums and partners across Hackney, improving early warning systems for extreme weather events.
+Climate change is also having more subtle, but potentially profound effects, in Hackney such as the increased risk of new pests and diseases that can affect both human and ecological health.
+[N.B.
+Issues relating to biodiversity and climate are addressed in the Environmental Quality theme].